Deffro/deffro.github.io/_projects/emotion-detection-on-movie-reviews.md

 title: "Emotion Detection on Movie Reviews"
 date: 2017-11-03
 author_profile: true
-excerpt: "The objective of this project is the Emotion Analysis of sentences that are comming from movie reviews, using Machine Learning.
-An attempt will be made to construct a classifier capable of classyfying a sentence in one of the 6 basic categories of emotion which are anger, disgust, fear, happiness, sadness, surprise, and the category of non-emotion."
+excerpt: "The objective of this project is the Emotion Analysis of sentences that are coming from movie reviews, using Machine Learning.
+An attempt will be made to construct a classifier capable of classifying a sentence in one of the 6 basic categories of emotion which are anger, disgust, fear, happiness, sadness, surprise, and the category of non-emotion."
 tags: [pre-process, features, sklearn, machine learning]
 header:
   image: "images/projects/emotion/emotion.png"